 My last item was about ‘How Google Rates Pages’ and in that I promised to cover the area of how Google rates pages as Spam.
 Well it’s done now and can be found here: – https://www.serendipity-online-marketing.co.uk/How-Google-Rates-Pages-as-Spam.asp.

-In my item on ‘How Google Rates Pages’ I mentioned that they use humans to check that their ranking algorithms are working correctly.
-They have to do this as in some cases some clever Search Engine Optimisation may well push the ‘wrong’ sites to the top of the listings, when in reality they do not deserve that sort of position.
+In it I cover the point that Google use humans to check that their ranking algorithms are working correctly (this being needed as in some cases some clever Search Engine Optimisation may well push the ‘wrong’ sites to the top of the listings, when in reality they do not deserve that sort of position).

 The process is carried out on all checked pages, and takes the form of a ‘tag’ (not a rating), one of three tags being assigned.